mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-curtainwalls.md

 ### Extract Associated Mullions and Panels

-The *Analyze Curtain Grid Line* component also provides the Mullions and Panels that are associated with each *Grid Line*.
+The {% include ltr/comp.html uuid="face5e7d-" %} component also provides the Mullions and Panels that are associated with each *Grid Line*.
 Notice that the *Mullions* and *Panels* on the wall borders are not included since they are not part of the *Curtain Grid* definition:

 ![]({{ "/static/images/guides/revit-curtainwalls24.png" | prepend: site.baseurl }})